The Tenant management's Projects tab lets admin users create and configure projects within your tenant.

 To manage Git agents for a project:

-Choose a project, click on it and select the Agents page.
+Choose a project and open the Agents pane.
 LoadRunner Cloud displays a list of agents, their usage, type, status, and creation date.

-Click X Remove Agent to remove the selected agent from the current project.
+Click Remove Agent to remove the selected agent from the current project.

-To view all the tests that are scheduled to run for the project, click the button to view the Schedules pane.
+To view all the tests that are scheduled to run for the project, choose a project and open the Schedules pane.

 For each test schedule listed, the following information is displayed: